-Snapp, a Republican, was the representative for Illinois's 11th congressional district from 1907 to 1911.
+Snapp was the representative for Illinois’s 11th congressional district and was a Republican.
+He served from 1907 to 1911.

 From Nov 1903 to Mar 1911, Snapp missed 342 of 735 roll call votes, which is 46.5%.
 This is much worse than the median of 26.8% among the lifetime records of representatives serving in Mar 1911.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1903-Apr 1904||49||28||57.1%||89th|

 |Dec 1905-Feb 1906||25||12||48.0%||87th|

 |Dec 1907-May 1908||270||127||47.0%||73rd|